Tendon Surgery and

 The only solution to truly recover from invasive surgery for good is to break up scar tissue and avoid re-injury.

-This can be achieved through regular use of the T•Shellz Wrap® accompanied with a stretching/exercise plan assigned by your physical therapist.
+This can be achieved through regular use of the T•Shellz Wrap® accompanied with a stretching/exercise plan assigned by your PT.
 A light consistent stretch regimen will help break down scar tissue and improve flexibility during your post-op recovery.